Cracking passwords Using Backtrack

 Windows stores its local user accounts in the C:\windows\system32\config\SAM file.
 If you want to change ANYTHING that is related to the user accounts you do it from this file, but it is of course encrypted.
 Not a problem!
 While we can’t read the file and see what password is already assigned to a user, we can sure as hell overwrite it.

-Now you need a version of Linux that has chntpw, for example BackTrack or you can install it on any linux.
+, for example BackTrack or you can install it on any linux.
 So you need a Linux that already has it… In my opinion stick with BackTrack.

 You really dont need to install backtrack , you can boot it from a CD or USB device.i will write its tutorial later.